MathWorks-Teaching-Resources/Fluid-Mechanics/README.md

 ## Contact Us ##

-**Solutions are available upon instructor request.** If you would like to request solutions or have a question, contact the <a href="mailto:onlineteaching@mathworks.com?subject=Solution%20Request:%20Fluid%20Mechanics&body=Please,%20answer%20these%20few%20questions%20and%20share%20any%20feedback%20you%20may%20have;%20the%20solutions%20will%20be%20on%20your%20way.%0A%0AHow%20are%20you%20planning%20on%20using%20this%20module?%0A%0AHow%20did%20you%20find%20this%20module?%0A%0AWhat%20are%20you%20teaching?%0A%0A%0A">MathWorks online teaching team.</a>
+**Solutions are available upon instructor request.** If you would like to request solutions or have a question, contact the [MathWorks online teaching team](mailto:onlineteaching@mathworks.com?subject=Solution%20Request:%20Fluid%20Mechanics&body=Thank%20you%20for%20reaching%20out%20to%20the%20MathWorks%20online%20teaching%20team.%20If%20you%20want%20to%20request%20this%20module%E2%80%99s%20solutions,%20we%20would%20like%20you%20to%20answer%20some%20questions%20about%20your%20intended%20use%20of%20this%20content.%20You%20may%20ignore%20the%20following%20questions%20if%20you%20are%20contacting%20us%20for%20feedback%20and%20questions.%20%0A%0A%20%201.%20How%20are%20you%20planning%20on%20using%20this%20module?%0A%0A%20%202.%20How%20did%20you%20hear%20about%20this%20content?%0A%0A%20%203.%20What%20are%20you%20teaching?%0A%0A%0A").

 ## Prerequisite Domain Knowledge ##
-This module assumes some familiarity with the mass and momentum conservation equation and the control volume method.
-A complete understanding of the method is optional, and additional definitions are included in the script.
+These scripts assume knowledge common with basic derivative and integral calculus and common mechanical and thermodynamics concepts such as energy and temperature.
+There is minimal MATLAB and Simulink knowledge required to complete the module.
+ManOnTheMoon is the only script that comes with no expected knowledge computing knowledge.
+It is highly encouraged to complete additional training for the rest of the module, starting with [MATLAB Onramp](https://matlabacademy.mathworks.com/details/matlab-onramp/gettingstarted) and [Introduction to Symbolic Math with MATLAB](https://matlabacademy.mathworks.com/details/introduction-to-symbolic-math-with-matlab/symbolic).
+Those interested in additional training should consider completing [Simulink Onramp](https://matlabacademy.mathworks.com/details/simulink-onramp/simulink) & [Simscape Onramp](https://matlabacademy.mathworks.com/details/simscape-onramp/simscape) as a further learning exploration.

 ## Details ##